Squalomix/extra/README.md

 ### Coturnix japonica

-An improved chromosome-scale genome assembly will be produced by collaborating with Prof. Nishijima at Avian Bioscience Research Center of Nagoya University who conducts [National BioResource Project (NBRP) for chicken and quail under MEXT, Japan](https://www.agr.nagoya-u.ac.jp/~nbrp/en/organiztion/index.html).
+An improved chromosome-scale genome assembly has been produced by collaborating with Prof. Nishijima at Avian Bioscience Research Center of Nagoya University who conducts [National BioResource Project (NBRP) for chicken and quail under MEXT, Japan](https://www.agr.nagoya-u.ac.jp/~nbrp/en/organiztion/index.html).
+It has been submitted to INSDC, and is being processed for public release.

 ### Nothobranchius furzeri